nedzadk/nedzadk.github.io/_posts/2019-05-13-linux-dev-tools.md

 ---
 layout: post
-title: Linux/Dev tools to make your life easier
+title: Linux tools and applications to make your life easier
 tags:
   - linux
+  - dev
+  - applications
-  - dell
+  - tools
 ---

 Collection of Linux tools and applications that will make your life easier as a software developer or regular linux user.